 In order to stay in touch with our loved ones, you can buy a SIM card from both NCELL and NTC mobile networks with your documents and photos.
 They both offer 4G coverage throughout Nepal.
 After refilling with a balance, dial *17123# for Ncell or *1415# for NTC to enjoy your internet data package.

 For this Everest Base Camp Budget Trek, wi-fi facility is also available in the entire Everest region because of the successful efforts of Everest Link, who now upload live stream videos of Everest Base Camp on YouTube.
-They sell prepaid wi-fi cards with password which you can purchase from any lodge or tea house.
+They sell prepaid wi-fi cards with a password, which you can purchase from any lodge or tea house.
 Moreover, the mountain lodges also offer WIFI services that can charge you USD 5 for 24 hours.
 USD 10 for 48 hours from Dingboche village.

-They also charge your devices within your room in the majority of tea houses.
+They also charge for charging your devices within your room in the majority of tea houses.
 In others, you will have to charge in the dining area.
 The device you charge determines the additional fee.
 For example, charging your power bank can be quite expensive when compared to charging your phone.

 Permits for the Budget Everest Base Camp Trek.
 Our guides will secure a Sagarmatha National Park Entry Permit and a Khumbu Rural Municipality Permit which is called Everest trek card, in the final village of Lukla on your behalf.